wp-plugins/phpsword-favicon-manager/readme.txt

 === PhpSword Favicon Manager ===
 Contributors: phpsword
 Donate link: https://69plugins.com/donate/
-Tags: PhpSword, Favicon, WordPress, Plugin, Favicon Icon, Favicon Image, Favicon Code, Favicon Change, Favicon Manager Requires at least: 3.0.1
+Tags: PhpSword, Favicon, WordPress, Plugin, Favicon Icon, Favicon Image, Favicon Code, Favicon Change, Favicon Manager, Short Icon, Addressbar Logo
+Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.0.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Change Favicon image of your WordPress website.
-By using this WordPress plugin you can easily upload and use your own Favicon icon for the website built in WordPress.
+By using this WordPress plugin you can easily upload and use your own Favicon icon for the website.

 == Description ==
 [PhpSword Favicon Manager WordPress plugin](https://69plugins.com/free-plugins/phpsword-favicon-manager/ "PhpSword Favicon Manager WordPress plugin Link at 69plugins.com") lets you add a favicon image to your WordPress website.
-Favicon is a small image or logo displayed in the address bar of a web browser.
+Favicon is a small icon image or logo displayed in the address bar of a web browser.
 By using this plugin, you can easily upload and change favicon icon on your website built in WordPress.

 = PhpSword Favicon Manager WordPress Plugin Features =
 * Very simple and easy to use.